NBAMGIS/Location-Fabric-BDC-Processing-ToolBox/README.md

          - *See: [BEAD FAQ’s](https://broadbandusa.ntia.gov/sites/default/files/2022-06/BEAD-FAQs.pdf)*

       - **How does the BEAD program define an “underserved” location?**
-    Section I.C.cc. of the NOFO defines underserved locations as locations that are identified as having access to reliable broadband service ofat least 25 Mbps downstream/3 Mbps upstream but less than 100 Mbps downstream/20 Mbps upstream at a latency of 100 milliseconds or less.
+         - *Section I.C.cc. of the NOFO defines underserved locations as locations that are identified as having access to reliable broadband service of at least 25 Mbps downstream/3 Mbps upstream but less than 100 Mbps downstream/20 Mbps upstream at a latency of 100 milliseconds or less.
 Reliable broadband means broadband service that the Broadband DATA Maps show is accessible to a location via fiber-optic technology; Cable Modem/Hybrid fiber-coaxial technology; digital subscriber line technology; or terrestrial fixed wireless technology utilizing entirely licensed spectrum or using a hybrid of licensed and unlicensed spectrum.*

          - *See: [BEAD FAQ’s](https://broadbandusa.ntia.gov/sites/default/files/2022-06/BEAD-FAQs.pdf)*